 Human Performance Lab (HPL)

-The Human Performance Lab, established in 2013, is available for CMB researchers to translate their research findings to humans.
+The Human Performance Lab, which also houses the Biodynamics and Biomotion labs, was established in 2013, and enables CMB researchers to translate their research findings to humans.
 Located in the Multidisciplinary Science Building, the lab contains equipment capable of assessing physical function, strength, fatigue, biomechanics, range of motion, and gait, as well as for exercise training; computers with all software necessary for data collection and analysis are also onsite.
 A list of all equipment can be found here.
 The lab interfaces closely with the CCTS Clinical Services Core, where muscle biopsies are performed for the Human Muscle Resources.
 For more information about the Human Performance Lab, please contact Doug Long.